Goyt Valley walk 9: Buxton to Errwood

 3: Follow the direction of the sign, climbing the flight of steps.
 The path winds first to the left, and then to the right.
 There are some great views of the Georgian spa town of Buxton from this point, nestling in the valley to the right.

-4: Go over a ladder stile across the stone wall, and continue in the same direction along the narrow footpath as it meanders over the moorland.
+4: Go over a ladder stile* across the stone wall, and follow the narrow footpath as it meanders over the moorland. (*Now removed.)

 6: This was once the Cromford & High Peak Railway which connected canals at Cromford and Whaley Bridge.
 There’s lots of information on the website about this line.
 To the left is the blocked exit of one of the longest tunnels.
 Walk 12 follows much of the line.